tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Kelly/Lesson Notes/4.5 Quantum Physics/Photoelectric Effect.md

 Calcium = 427nm  --> 4.66 x $10^{-19}$
 ?????? = 335nm     -->
 ## Observations
-- White light seems to have no effect, either the frequency or intensity.
+- White light seems to have no effect, either the frequency or intensity
 - UV seems to discharge the plate, regardless of intensity
-- Particle model of light theorised.
+- Particle model of light theorised
-- leads to the photoelectric
+- leads to the photoelectric equation